Performance Advantages of Allstar Material's Thermoplastic PI

 Connectors & Cables: Due to its excellent electrical insulation, high-temperature resistance, and flame retardancy, used for manufacturing high-performance connectors, sockets, and insulation layers or sheaths for special wires and cables.

-Wear Parts: For wear strips, guide rails, gears, and other equipment components.
+Wear Parts: Used as wear strips, guide rails, gears, etc., for various equipment.

 Engine & Transmission Systems: Used to manufacture high-temperature, wear-resistant components like thrust washers, seal rings, and bearing cages.